 BASIC XL was released by OSS in 1983.

 OSS merged into a division of ICD, Inc. in 1988.

 ICD sold their ATARI 8-bit product line to FTe in 1993.
 FTe disappeared supposedly in 1996.

-The author Bill Wilkinson passed in November 2015.
-The current status of BASIC XL is 'abandonware'.
+The author Bill Wilkinson passed away in November 2015.
+The current status of BASIC XL is that the Wilkinson Family gave allowance to atariwiki.org to use OSS material.